tomjoht/tomjoht.github.io/_posts/2016/5/2016-05-22-recent-write-the-docs-recordings.md

 By the way, I wanted to drop a quick note about my latest recording technique.
 To record Neal and Ruthie, I used the [Sennheiser Clipmic](http://en-us.sennheiser.com/clipmic-digital-mobile-recording), which plugs into the iPhone.
 It worked really well.
 I've been looking for a lapel mic that I could easily clip onto a presenter.
 Previously, I had a lapel mic attached to a Zoom H4 recorder, which is too bulky to stick in your pocket.
 But anyone can put an iPhone in their pocket.

 I recorded at 44,100 khz, 16-bit.
 The presenters also recorded their screens using Camtasia Studio.
 When I synced the audio with the Camtasia recording, the two rates matched perfectly!

-{{site.data.alerts.ad}}<a href="https://clickhelp.co/online-documentation-tool/">Convert CHM manuals</a> into online real content in minutes.
+{{site.data.alerts.ad}}<a rel="nofollow" href="https://clickhelp.com/online-software-documentation-tool/">Convert CHM manuals</a> into online real content in minutes.
 Just import your CHM files into ClickHelp to create an online documentation system &mdash; hosted, browser-based, searchable, and nice looking!
-Get your <a href="https://clickhelp.co/online-documentation-tool-free-trial/">ClickHelp.co trial</a> today and give it a try.{{site.data.alerts.end}}
+Get your <a rel="nofollow" href="https://clickhelp.co/online-documentation-tool-free-trial/">ClickHelp.co trial</a> today and give it a try.{{site.data.alerts.end}}